Joebenitus/anagrams/README.md

 ## Support and contact details

-_If you have any questions or ideas on how to improve this project, feel free to contact us on GitHub_
+_If you have any questions or ideas on how to improve this project, feel free to contact me on GitHub_

 ## Technologies Used